nordic-institute/X-Road/doc/Manuals/ig-csha_x-road_6_ha_installation_guide.md

     -   TCP 22 (SSH for configuring the cluster)

-<div id="32-workflow-for-a-new-x-road-instance-setup" class="anchor"></div>
-## 3.2 Workflow for a New X-Road Instance Setup
+### 3.2 Workflow for a New X-Road Instance Setup

 1. Install HA support according to steps listed in section [4](#4-general-installation-of-ha-support).

 2. Install the X-Road central server software according to the X-Road Central Server Installation Guide \[[IG-CS](#Ref_IG-CS)\] on each node.

-<div id="33-workflow-for-upgrading-an-existing-x-road-central-server-to-an-ha-configuration" class="anchor"></div>
-## 3.3 Workflow for Upgrading an Existing X-Road Central Server to an HA Configuration
+### 3.3 Workflow for Upgrading an Existing X-Road Central Server to an HA Configuration

 1. Upgrade the existing X-Road central server software to the latest release available, verify system health.